 Phase 1: Handheld Accuracy

-The objective of phase 1 was to test the accuracy of the handheld units using their built in antennas to verify how these devices would perform in the field under normal use conditions.
+The object of phase 1 was to test the accuracy of the handheld units using their built in antennas to verify how these devices compare to a calibrated reference source.
 This is a difficult test to perform as the surrounding environment can have a large effect on the measurement results.
 The ideal testing environment should be free of sources than can cause reflections such as walls, buildings, etc. For example, an open field would be a suitable testing area.
 However, finding such an area was not easy given the time and local area constraints.
-The testing site chosen for this field test was high up on a hillside which at least minimized the reflections from the sides and back of the test area.
-The test leak was generated by a QAM Marker box which was powered by the technicians van.
+The testing site chosen for this field test was high up on a hillside that at least minimized the reflections from the sides and back of the test area.
+The test leak was generated by a QAM Marker generator powered by an inverter located inside the technician’s service vehicle.
 Photos of the test area and set up are shown below: